 - Access to the Valle Vista Staging Area is closed from the Moraga side due to the City of Moraga's closure of the bridge on Canyon Road.

 Please check back for updates or call Watershed & Recreation staff at 510- 287-0459.
 Report trail problems here.

-Shimmering lakes, wooded glens and bright sunflowers can be enjoyed along 80 miles of EBMUD trails in the East Bay.
-These hiking and horseback-riding paths go through 27,000 acres of open space.
+Shimmering lakes, wooded glens and colorful flowers can be enjoyed along 80 miles of EBMUD trails in the East Bay.
+These hiking and horseback-riding paths wind through 27,000 acres of open space.
 EBMUD provides parking at five staging areas and stocks water on the trails for horses.
-EBMUD manages watershed lands to protect water quality.
-For this reason, trail users must follow use rules and have permits.

-- Purchase and print trail use permits online.
+- Online: Purchase and print trail use permits online.

-- Download an application and send it in with your payment to EBMUD.
+- By mail: Download an application and mail it with your payment to EBMUD.
 For a Trail Leader Permit Application, email Watershed & Recreation or call 510-287-0459.

-To apply for a Trail Leader permit, you must be endorsed by one of the Endorsers for EBMUD Trail Leader Permits prior to submitting your application.
+To apply for a Trail Leader permit, you must be endorsed for EBMUD Trail Leader Permits before submitting your application.
 Endorser groups include hiking clubs, horsemen's associations, and various other groups.